rule

 Text 24

-S'rî S'uka said: 'The most eminent sage among the devotees thus respectfully of reverence to Krishna, the leading Yadu, recieved permission to leave and went away elated of having seen Him.
+S'rī S'uka said: 'The most eminent sage among the devotees thus respectfully of reverence for Krishna, the leading Yadu, received permission to leave and went away being elated of having seen Him.
 (Vedabase)

 Text 25

-And Govinda, the Supreme Lord who in a fight had killed Kes'î, tended the animals together with the cowherd boys who were so pleased about Him bringing happiness to Vraja.
+Govinda, the Supreme Lord who in a fight had killed Kes'ī, still tended the animals together with the cowherd boys, who were most pleased with the happiness He brought to Vraja.

 Text 26